How to make a code contribution#

 git statusto see a list of files that have been modified or created.

 A good graphical interface to git makes some of these steps much easier.
-Some options are described in Get a git GUI (optional).
+You might find this list of GUI Clients to be helpful.

 Don’t use your

 mainbranch for anything.
 Consider Deleting your main branch.

 Make a new branch, called a feature branch, for each separable set of changes: “one task, one branch” (ipython git workflow).